MohGanji/mohganji/README.md

-Generalist software engineer with 6+ years of experience and a holistic approach to building, deploying, scaling, and maintaining reliable systems.
+I'm a generalist software engineer with 6+ years of experience and a holistic approach to building, deploying, scaling, and maintaining reliable systems.
 Open-source enthusiast.
 Currently working at [TrustFlight](https://www.trustflight.com/).

 - **[LinkedIn Profile](https://www.linkedin.com/in/mohganji/)**